YogeshAmbre/OpenCvVtest/README.md

 The following components play a part while executing particular test cases:

-•	Spec File: Contains the It(){} blocks where test execution begins.
+•	**Spec File**: Contains the It(){} blocks where test execution begins.
 Every spec file has one describe {} block and in which different it{} blocks are contained.

-•	Page Object File: Lists the methods that contain tests’ business logic.
+•	**Page Object File**: Lists the methods that contain tests’ business logic.
 These methods comprise the actual Cypress commands to interact with the real application.

-•	Page Selector File: Contains the actual locators of UI elements in a real application.
+•	**Page Selector File**: Contains the actual locators of UI elements in a real application.

-•	Constants File: Used to hold any constants used throughout test files.
+•	**Constants File**: Used to hold any constants used throughout test files.

 _**#How to perform automation with Cypress.
 In order to start, users will need the following prerequisites:**_